 After each block comes the “block break”, a four and a half day hiatus from class.
-Our students are taking full advantage of both the college's campus activities and the surrounding mountains, returning to their next class refreshed and excited.
+Students take full advantage of both the college's campus activities and the surrounding mountains, returning to their next class refreshed and excited.
 With over 100 student clubs/organizations and 80 percent of the student body participating in volunteer opportunities, Colorado College students get a great balance of academics and extracurricular involvement.

 Fun fact: Colorado Springs averages 300 days of sunshine per year.